Jones Channel

 Jones Channel (67°30′S 67°0′W) is an ice-filled channel, 8 nmi long and 1 to 2 nmi wide, lying between Blaiklock Island and the south part of Arrowsmith Peninsula and connecting Bourgeois Fjord with the head of Bigourdan Fjord, off the west coast of Graham Land.
-It was occupied by the Jones Ice Shelf, since the latters disintegration in 2003 it is free of ice.
+It was occupied by the Jones Ice Shelf, since the latter's disintegration in 2003 it is free of ice.

 The channel was named for Harold D. Jones, a Falkland Islands Dependencies Survey (FIDS) airplane mechanic at Stonington Island, 1947–49, who was a member of the FIDS party which discovered, surveyed, and sledged through it in 1949.